egroeg92/alphabeticalHiive/README.md

 Solution Description

 The input box is for the string to be ordered.
-The first button orders the string in a case-insensitive manner.
-The second button orders the string in a case-sensitive manner.

-The checkbox enables the second input for part 2.
+The switch activates the <i>custom order alphabet</i>, and when reorder is pressed - it will now be reordered based on the input of the <i>custom order alphabet</i>.

-The second input is the custom alphabet.
-The second input is a string of 26 characters, each character is a letter of the alphabet.
-The second input is used to order the string.
+Next is the second input, the <i>custom order alphabet</i>.
+The program requires the <i>custom order alphabet</i> to have exactly 1 of every character in the English alphabet.

-Extras : Case sensitive ordering, and multiple words can be ordered at once (input the words seperated by coma).
+Extras : <b>Case sensitive ordering</b>: the output will consider case. <b>Multiple Input</b>: multiple strings can be processed at once (input the words separated by commas).